microsoft/mssql-jdbc/README.md

 	<version>12.4.1.jre11</version>
 </dependency>
 ```
 The driver can be downloaded from [Microsoft](https://aka.ms/downloadmssqljdbc).
+For driver version 12.1.0 and greater, please use the jre11 version when using Java 11 or greater, and the jre8 version when using Java 8.

 To get the latest version of the driver, add the following to your POM file: